 Do you know that the axolotl can come in a variety of different colors?
 In this blog post, we will take a look at some of the most exotic colors, morphs, and types of Axolotl.
 The axolotl is a fascinating creature with an amazing ability to regenerate lost body parts.
 They come in a variety of shapes and sizes and can be found in both salt and freshwater.

-Axolotl can be easily kept in an aquarium and that’s why it is loved by many.
-So let’s take a look at some of the coolest axolotl morphs out there!
+Axolotl can be easily kept in an aquarium as a pet reptile, so it is loved by many.
+So let’s look at some of the coolest types of axolotl morphs out there!

 Origin of Axolotl Morph

 The axolotl originates from Mexico and was first discovered by a man named Dr. Waterhouse in 1864.
 They belong to the salamander family and there are two types of axolotls, the Mexican and the tiger.
 The tiger has a black body with thin white stripes while the Mexican axolotl has a white body with darker stripes.

 Are Axolotl Endangered Species?

 The axolotl is an endangered species and is currently on the IUCN Red List.
 The main reasons for their decline are habitat loss and water pollution.
 Other reasons for this include illegal capturing and hunting.